 The Newell Creek Watershed offers relatively high quality habitat, given its urban context.
-With nearly 700 acres of mixed evergreen and deciduous woodland, there are a large number of wildlife species that can find food and shelter.
+With nearly 330 acres of riparian and upland forests preserved at Newell, there are a large number of wildlife species that can find food and shelter.
 These potentially include 18 amphibians, 149 birds, 76 mammals and 21 reptiles associated with urban woodlands.